-Thankfully, there’s a comprehensive knowledge base with adequate guidelines on pretty much all the functionalities.
-There is also a decent collection of video tutorials on some of the rather complex elements.
+Thankfully, there’s a comprehensive knowledge base with adequate guidelines on pretty much all the ecommerce functionalities.
+The Webflow University features a decent collection of video tutorials on some of the rather complex elements.

 So far, Webflow has been doing a good job at introducing its users to the new ecommerce platform.
-There’s an entire section of the site dedicated to neat animations explaining the whole concept.
+There’s an entire section of the site dedicated to neat animations explaining the whole framework.

-If you feel a little chatty, you could check out its active community forum.
-Admittedly, a good place to share ideas and reach out to other like-minded individuals.
+Well, if you feel a little chatty, you could check out its active community forum.
+It’s a good place to share ideas and reach out to other like-minded individuals.

-Then there are those serious glitches that might need additional assistance.
+That said, you might also experience potentially serious glitches that need Webflow’s direct involvement.
 Sadly, regular users can only get in touch with the customer support team through a web contact form.
-Webflow claims that their agents are available 6AM-6PM PST.
+Webflow claims that their agents are available from Monday to Friday 6AM-6PM PST.

 Who Should Consider Webflow as an Ecommerce Platform?

-So far, Webflow ecommerce is seemingly optimized for small businesses.
-Its tools are not advanced enough to handle mid-sized and large enterprises.
-Unlike its other side of general website building, which can comfortably serve large teams.
+So far, Webflow Ecommerce is seemingly optimized for small businesses.
+Its tools are not advanced enough to handle mid-sized and large enterprises- unlike its website development features, which can comfortably serve large teams.

-We can only wait till it gains traction to make a more accurate conclusion.
-Anything is possible in the near future.
-It might even morph into something else altogether.
+We can only wait until it gains traction to make a more accurate conclusion.
+Come to think of it, anything is possible in the near future.
+Webflow might even morph into something else altogether.

 For now, we can only sit and wait to test out additional features as they roll out.